Audio Mastering FAQ

 I encourage you to judge my work based on how it sounds, rather than on the tools used to make it.
 Contacting me for a free test master is a great way to do this!

-Every project requires a unique touch, and doing a test master together is a much more accurate way for you to evaluate what I can do for your music, than a gear list would be.
+Each project requires a unique touch, and doing a test master together is a much more accurate way for you to evaluate what I can do for your music, than a gear list would be.

 -